MN.IT Services>Telecom Video>FAQ>Running a Video Conference

 • Required: all systems attending must be capable of encryption to connect.

 • If able: those that are able to encrypt will do so, and those that can't, won't, but unencrypted signals will get encrypted by the bridge when sent to encrypted sites.
+This is the recommended setting.

 What is the meaning of the little padlock or key icon I see on screen in a conference?